samodom/TestableCoreLocation/Docs/MutableHeading.md

 }
 ```

-The initializer creates a mutable heading values with all-zero values for its properties (except that `timestamp` is set to the current timestamp).
+The initializer creates a mutable heading with all-zero values for its properties (except that `timestamp` is set to the current timestamp).